Buying Bunk Bed for Kids – Benefits, Risks and Safety Tips

 Here are some potential risks and dangers for the kids:

-- Most injuries are minor and often result from falling from the bed; however, there are some severe cases where the structure of the bed caused entrapment, suffocation, strangulation, and even death, in few cases.
+• Most injuries are minor and often result from falling from the bed; however, there are some severe cases where the structure of the bed caused entrapment, suffocation, strangulation, and even death, in a few cases.

 Bunk Bed Related Injury Facts

-Here are some bunk bed-related injury facts for kids:
+Here are some bunk bed-related injury facts for kids (1):

-- Children often tend to hurt their head or neck from bunk bed injuries.
+• Children often tend to hurt their heads or necks from bunk bed injuries.

 Safety Tips for Bunk Bed

 5. Keep the child’s age in mind: Bunk beds, especially the top beds, are ideally suitable for kids who are more than six years of age.
 Therefore, do not allow children younger than six years of age to sleep on the top level.
 If you want your toddler or a younger child to start using bunk beds, make sure you buy safe bunk beds for toddlers!
-This means that you must keep the bed’s size in mind and make toddlers sleep on the lower level.
+This means that you must keep the bed’s size in mind and make toddlers sleep on the lower level or low bunk beds.

 6. Make use of guardrails: One of the best and most important safety measures when it comes to bunk beds is using guardrails.
 These rails are necessary for the top bed and should be placed on both sides of the bed to prevent any fall from rolling over during sleep or otherwise.
 Even the lower bed can have guardrails if you have a toddler or younger child sleeping on it.
 The guardrails should extend at least be five inches more from the top of the mattress.
 The bunk beds nowadays come with guardrails, but the older versions may not have these railing.
 Therefore, if you have an old one at home or purchase a second-hand bunk bed that does not have guardrails, you can install separate guardrails.